AndreiaDomingos/projeto_Integrador/README.md

 Milena Arantes
 Núbia Ciscati

-sob a orinetação do professor Felipe do Espirito Santo.
+sob a orientação do professor Felipe do Espirito Santo.